-Hair will often appear on the upper lip and this can be due to genetics, hormonal disorders or other body imbalances.
+Hair will often appear on the upper lip and this can be due to genetics, hormonal disorders, menopause or other body imbalances.
 About 1 in 14 women will have hirsutism, which is a condition where there is ‘excessive’ body hair growth and it can be classified as mild, moderate or severe.

 There are, however, some medical conditions which can cause moderate or severe hirsutism, the most likely of which is polycystic ovary syndrome, or PCOS, which accounts for 72-82% of all cases.
 PCOS is a hormonal disorder affecting between 8-20% of women worldwide.
 There are other causes too, such as idiopathic hyperandrogenemia, a condition where women have excessive levels of male hormones like testosterone, which explains another 6-15% of cases.

 The general patterns of female hair distribution are shown below - for front and back views - with the increasing general degrees of severity going from left to right.
-Nine key body areas are indicated (upper lip, chin, chest, upper stomach, lower stomach, upper arms, upper legs, upper back and lower back):
+Nine key body areas are indicated (upper lip, chin, neck, chest, upper stomach, lower stomach, upper arms, upper legs, upper back and lower back):

 A particularly powerful RECOMMENDATION for Sugaring Hair Removal and facial Sugaring, has been posted by the PCOS-PROJECT.
 This is a dedicated blog and resource advising on all aspects of dealing with PCOS from the perspective of those living with the condition.
 Excessive hair growth and how to manage it can be a key concern for many of those with PCOS.